mbuffa/mbuffa.github.io/content/crypto.md

 * ***DeFi*** Decentralized Finance bloomed over 2021.
 It's essentially a set of financing tools empowered by a blockchain protocol, where you can yield, swap and lend tokens without the help of a third party service (typically a Centralized Exchange, or CEX, by using a Decentralized Exchange, or DEX).
 There are a lot of DeFi platforms out there, and I do have tokens in staking and yield farming on Polkadot, Kusama, Solana and Sora, but I won't discuss it here as I think it should be completely avoided for beginners.
 It's quite easy to get into crypto Ponzi and lose everything.

 ## Where to buy
 I currently have accounts on a dozen of exchanges and services.
-You may want to favor some depending on where you currently live and pay taxes, but this is the top platforms I'd recommend now:
+You may want to favor some depending on where you currently live and pay taxes in, but those are the top platforms I'd recommend now:

 ### Bitpanda
-[Bitpanda][2] is a "all-in-one", relatively new actor that allows you to buy cryptos, derived products on stocks (so that you can buy a portion of a Apple stock every month instead of a whole one) and some other assets like gold.
+[Bitpanda][2] is a "all-in-one", relatively new actor that allows you to buy cryptos, derived products on stocks (so that you can buy a portion of an Apple stock every month instead of a whole one) and some other assets like gold.
 It also offers a banking card with a cashback in Bitcoin (provided you hold enough of their utility tokens first, **and pay in crypto**, that is) and ways to automatically allocate funds every month.
 Its utility token also has token burn and a fidelity program.

 It's a very good place to start, especially for citizens of the European Union, and the UX is extremely smooth: it's one of the few platforms wich a painless KYC process (*Know Your Customer*, checking your ID and stuff) and they have several banking certifications in Europe, mainly Austria and France.